 Always keep in mind that like any other home renovation, unknown issues can come up — like a leaky window you had no idea about — that may cost you more than you budgeted.
 It is a great idea to have a contingency fund.

 Your budget will help determine the scope of your project and the types of finishes you can use.
 When looking at products, you will also want to consider the function of the space and how you use it.
 Kitchens are high-use areas, so you will want durable materials to stand the test of time.
-We really liked this blog on where to save and where to spend in kitchen renovations.

 - Cabinets: The most popular cabinet type we see is a stained maple in a shaker style.
 It is cost-effective, comes in a large variety of stains, and has a transitional style that works in modern and traditional designs.
 We also see a lot of painted cabinets lately, especially white kitchens.
 When looking at a painted white cabinet, keep in mind that wood will expand and contract, so your kitchen designer may suggest an MDF door, or even thermofoil when you are doing painted white cabinets.